-2. The strain energy released during the quake is much smaller than the magnetic field energy.
-For a neutron star with a solid crust and a stiff equation of state, the strain energy can accumulate during neutron star spin-down and is suddenly released during a glitch.
+2. For a neutron star with a solid crust and a stiff equation of state, the strain energy can accumulate during the neutron star spindown and is suddenly released during a glitch.
 However, the star needs to spend a long time to accumulate an enough strain energy to induce a starquake.
 This time is much longer than the observed waiting times of FRBs.

-3. The total rotational energy of a normal magnetar with $P\sim1$ s is comparable to the magnetic energy stored in the crust, while the spin-down power cannot support some bright FRBs.
+3. The total rotational energy of a normal magnetar with $P\sim1$ s is comparable to the magnetic energy stored in the crust, while the spindown power cannot support some bright FRBs.
 The rotational energy of a magnetar whose period is comparable to 0.1 s or shorter can match the energy and luminosity budget of FRBs.
 However, the GHz radio emission cannot escape from the ejecta shell region for an extremely young magnetar due to the high density.
-The spindown timescale is also too short compared with the observed life times of active repeaters.
+The spindown timescale is also too short compared with the observed lifetimes of active repeaters.

-4. For the neutron star scenario, quakes of a quark matter core with phase transition can release gravitational energy and phase transition energy.
+4. For the neutron star scenario, quakes of a quark matter core from phase transitions can release gravitational energy and phase transition energy.
 For the solid quark star (strangeon star) scenario, starquakes can happen frequently and may release a huge amount of gravitational energy if the equation of state is so stiff that the maximum mass can be as high as $(2.5\sim 3.0)M_\odot$, allowing a stable merger product from a binary merger.
-The total gravitational energy is high but it is not known whether such energy can be converted to emission with a large enough efficiency.
+The total gravitational energy is high but it is not known whether such energy can be converted to emissions with a large enough efficiency.
 This energy budget seems to give a theoretical upper limit of energy release of a pulsar-like compact star.

 \normalem